hilbert-space/typekit-client/README.md

 # => true
 ```

-In order to change some attribute of a kit, assign a new value to that
+In order to change an attribute of a kit, assign a new value to that
 attribute and call `save`:

 ```ruby